 — Jan Jursa (@IATV) October 26, 2016

 What?
-Did you think I was too humble to include our own Twitter account as one of the coolest of the cool?
+Did you think we were too humble to include our own Twitter account as one of the coolest of the cool?
 Oh.
 You did.
-Well you were wrong 😀 Follow us not just because we’re the 1st UX & Usability Consultancy in Saudi Arabia, or because we’ve got the only commercial usability testing lab in the country.
-No follow us because we love you and think you’re the best and if you do we’ll totally follow you back!
+Well, you were wrong 😀 Follow us not just because we’re the 1st UX & Usability Consultancy in Saudi Arabia, or because we’ve got the only commercial usability testing lab in the country.
+No, follow us because we love you and think you’re the best and if you do we’ll totally follow you back!

 — UXBERT Labs (@uxbert) October 24, 2016